What can I do about sensitive teeth?

-Once your dentist can identify the cause of your tooth sensitivity – treatment options include:
+Once our dentist can identify the cause of your tooth sensitivity – treatment options include:

-1. A desensitizing toothpaste – it contains potassium nitrate which with time, blocks pathways through the teeth which causes sensitivity.
-It can take up to four (4) weeks to reduce sensitivity.
+1. A desensitizing toothpaste – it contains potassium nitrate which with time, blocks pathways through the teeth which causes tooth sensitivity.
+It can take up to four (4) weeks to reduce teeth sensitivity.

 2. Fluoride Treatment – your dentist may apply fluoride to the sensitive area of your teeth to strengthen tooth enamel and reduce discomfort and may suggest continuing with prescription fluoride treatment at home using a custom tray to help with the application.